Culture of Honduras: Popular culture

-Probably the most outstanding event is the creation of the sawdust carpets.
-People will decorate the trail where Jesus will walk through (to his crucifixion) to make the walk less painful for Christ.
-Some people - particularly the inhabitants of the North and South Coast - use this week as an opportunity to visit beaches, rivers and swimming pools, to escape the stifling heat.
+One of the notable Holy Week traditions is the creation ofsawdust carpets along procession routes.
+These temporary artworks are prepared for religious processions and often depict Christian themes.

 Hondurans celebrate Christmas Eve and New Year's Eve on 24 and 31 December respectively.
 During these celebrations, the majority of Honduran homes cook special dishes to mark the occasion.
 Favorites include tamales wrapped with banana leaves, roast pigs' legs, and pastries.
 All of these celebrations are complemented at the end of the night with fireworks and firecrackers.

 Other celebrations of special interest to Hondurans include Mothers' Day, Children's Day, Labor Day, Teachers' Day and Friendship Day.

 Ethnic cultures

 Pre Columbian pottery from the Ulua region.

 The predominant ethnic group in Honduras are the mestizo - people of mixed native and European (mostly Spanish) descent.
 Mestizos account for over 84% of the population of Honduras.
 There are several other minority ethnic groups.
 Amongst them are people who descend from native tribes that lived in the area before the Spanish arrived: Lencas, Chortís, Tolupanes, Pechs (also called Payas), Tawahkas, and Miskitos.

 There is also a group called the Garífunas who descend from African slaves from the Caribbean islands.

 According to the 2001 census the Amerindian population in Honduras included 381,495 people (6.3% of the total population).
 With the exception of the Lenca and the Ch'orti' they still keep their language.

 Six different Amerindian groups were counted at the 2001 census: